Which Master’s in Counseling Program Is Right for You?

 Request Information

-Counseling@NYU offers a master of arts in Counseling for Mental Health and Wellness and a master of arts in School Counseling online.
+Counseling@NYU offers a master of arts in Counseling for Mental Health and Wellness.

 Educational Requirements